MerthinTechnologies/push-ced-delete-environment-action/README.md

 ### `environment`

-Environment to use in CloudEdgeDistribution.
-If not specified it'll try to resolve it from environment variable `CED_ENVIRONMENT`, it'll use the default environment in ced.json otherwise.
+Environment to delete in CloudEdgeDistribution.
+If not specified it'll try to resolve it from environment variable `CED_ENVIRONMENT`.

 ### `path`